-This session will take a look at the Infrastructure of our state with a chance to assume the role of the Highway Commissioner as you prioritize funding to repair and replace Arkansas’ Highways.
-The economic development in this area of the state is ever changing so Class XIII will get the chance to take a glimpse of some of the most popular sources of this region.
+This session will take a look at the infrastructure of our state with a chance for class members to assume the role of the Highway Commissioner as they prioritize funding to repair and replace Arkansas’s highways.
+The economic development in this area of the state is ever changing, so Class XIV will get the chance to take a glimpse at some of the most popular sources of this region.

 Tourism, History & Revitalization:

 Arkansas is a state rich in history with a tourism industry that provides a lot to see and do.
-Tourism, strengthened by the revitalization of many key areas of our state, contribute quite a lot to our economy.
-During this session you will have a chance to look into an area full of history.
+Tourism, strengthened by the revitalization of many key areas of our state, contributes quite a lot to our economy.
+During this session, class members will have a chance to look into an area full of history.
 This area has been a target for many revitalization projects that have restored structures to their historical beauty, reinforced the draw for tourists and increased the effect of economic development in the region.

 Wednesday, April 22 – Friday, April 24, 2020 – Northwest Arkansas

-From healthcare to poultry production, and transportation to retail sales, Northwest Arkansas continues to be one of the fastest growing and most progressive areas of the United States.
-Class members will examine the impact a relative handful of entrepreneurial pioneers have not just within our state but nationally.
-You will also see how those who’ve followed have pooled the collective resources to continue their legacy.
+From healthcare to poultry production, and transportation to retail sales, Northwest Arkansas continues to be one of the fastest-growing and most progressive areas of the United States.
+Class members will examine the impact a relative handful of entrepreneurial pioneers have had not just within our state but nationally.
+They will also see how those who have followed have pooled the collective resources to continue their legacy.

 Leadership, Planning & Graduation: